electricjones/long-haul/_drafts/2014-12-10-graduate-research-degrees-in-game-studies.markdown

 tags: [guides, constantly-updated]
 excerpt: An ever evolving list of graduate programs (worldwide) for Game Studies, Game Design, and Game Sciences.
 Few have outright degrees, but there are scholoars out there!
 ---

-defintion of adaptive and DI gaming

-discussion: "Imapact or Serious Gaming?"

-*EJ website
-    - about me

-* Organize Syllabi
-* Organize bookmarks (esp to read and labs)
-* Organize Zotero Games
-* Organize from UH library